-These specific endpoints requires the use of OAuth 1.0a User Context, which means that you must use a set of API keys and user Access Tokens to make a successful request.
+OAuth 1.0a User Context requires you to utilize your API Keys, user Access Tokens, and a handful of other parameters to create an authorization header, which you will then pass with your request.
 The Access Tokens must be associated with the user that you are making the request on behalf of.
-If you would like to generate a set of Access Tokens for another user, they must authorize or authenticate your App using the 3-legged OAuth flow.
+If you would like to generate a set of Access Tokens for another user, they must authorize your App using the 3-legged OAuth flow.

-Please note that OAuth 1.0a can be tricky to use.
-If you are not familiar with this authentication method, we recommend that you use a library or a tool like Postman to properly authenticate your requests.
+Please note that OAuth 1.0a can be difficult to use.
+If you are not familiar with this authentication method, we recommend that you use a library, use a tool like Postman, or use OAuth 2.0 to authenticate your requests.

 OAuth 2.0 Authorization Code with PKCE allows for greater control over an application’s scope, and authorization flows across multiple devices.
 OAuth 2.0 allows you to pick specific fine-grained scopes which give you specific permissions on behalf of a user.